awslabs/serverless-photo-recognition/README.md

 * [Amazon Elasticsearch](https://aws.amazon.com/elasticsearch-service/)

 ### AWS Setup
+Before we start, let’s make sure that your working environment is setup to run the script.
+Here's what you'll need:

+* An AWS Account with a default VPC
+* Java 8
+* The latest AWS CLI (Tested with aws-cli/1.11.29 Python/2.7.12).

 The following command will setup all of the needed resources, as well as print out the sample command that you can run to test your configuration:
 ```